mvysny/mvysny.github.io/_posts/2023-1-8-openttd.md

 [Electrified Rails](https://wiki.openttd.org/en/Manual/Base%20Set/Electrified%20railways) are only available in the 'Temperate' map type, as per [List of Train engines](https://wiki.openttd.org/en/Manual/Trains#list-of-train-engines-and-carriages).
 If you are a newbie, just start with the 'Temperate' map.

+Please find more on the [Types of Railway](https://wiki.openttd.org/en/Manual/Base%20Set/Types%20of%20railway) here.

 > Tip: You can mass-convert to electrified rails easily, by employing Universal Rail Type (below).